Co-operative Commonwealth Federation: Electoral performance

+Federally

 In its first federal election, seven CCF MPs were elected to the House of Commons in 1935.
 Eight were elected in the following election in 1940, including their first member east of Manitoba, Clarence Gillis, in Cape Breton, a coal-mining area of Nova Scotia (specifically the federal riding of Cape Breton South).

 The party was divided with the outbreak of World War II: Woodsworth was a pacifist, while many party members supported the Canadian war effort.
 Woodsworth had a physically debilitating stroke in May 1940 and could no longer perform his duties as leader.
 In October, Woodsworth wrote a letter to the 1940 CCF convention, in essence asking to retire from the leadership.
 Instead, the delegates created the new position of Honorary President, abolished the President's position and re-elected M. J. Coldwell as the National Chairman.
 Coldwell was then appointed acting House Leader on 6 November.
 Woodsworth died on 21 March 1942, and Coldwell officially became the new leader at the July convention in Toronto and threw the party behind the war effort.
 As a memorial to Woodsworth, Coldwell suggested that the CCF create a research foundation, and Woodsworth House was established in Toronto for that purpose.

 The party won a critical York South by-election on 8 February 1942, and in the process prevented the Conservative leader, former Prime Minister Arthur Meighen, from entering the House of Commons.

 In the 1945 election, 28 CCF MPs were elected, and the party won 15.6% of the vote.

 In the 1949 election, 13 CCF candidates were elected.
 This was followed by 23 elected in the 1953 election and a disappointing eight elected in the 1958 election.
+(In that election, the party took almost ten per cent of the vote so was due about 26 MPs proportionally.)

+Provincially

-The party had its greatest success in provincial politics.
+The CCF party had its greatest success in provincial politics.

 In 1943, the Ontario CCF became the official opposition in that province.

+In 1944, the Alberta CCF took almost a quarter of all votes cast but due to lack of PR other than in the cities, won just two seats.

-In 1944 the Saskatchewan CCF formed the first democratic socialist government in North America, with Tommy Douglas as premier.
+In 1944, the Saskatchewan CCF formed the first democratic socialist government in North America, with Tommy Douglas as premier.
 Douglas introduced universal Medicare to Saskatchewan, a policy that was soon adopted by other provinces and implemented nationally by the Liberal Party of Canada during the administration of Prime Minister Lester B. Pearson.
 Tommy Douglas's CCF governed Saskatchewan from 1944 to 1961.

+In 1945, BC CCF won 38 percent of the vote and ten seats.